 - Hold your body straight pushing your chin outward so you can feel your throat stretched.

 - Now tense your neck muscles.

-- Hold this position for about 5 seconds.
+- Hold this

 - Bring your head back to the center and push backward with the chin kept up.
 Hold this for 5 seconds.

 Isometric strengthening exercise can go a long way in easing neck and shoulder pain.
 This is good for those who have neck pain that is worsened with movement.
 So if you feel more pain when you move your head to exercise, isometric strengthening allows you to strengthen your neck muscles without actually moving them.
 In other words, you gain without the pain.